nandemotoken/Trustfer_Damage_Compensation_NFT/README.md

 Disclaimer
 ----------

-This README provides general guidance on how to use the JointGuaranteeNFT smart contract.
+This README provides general guidance on how to use the Trustfer smart contract.
 It is important to conduct a thorough audit and testing of the contract before deploying it on the mainnet.
 The provided information is not exhaustive, and it is the user's responsibility to ensure that the smart contract meets their specific requirements.